 I recall the weight more than anything else.
 The weight of children and women, and their smiles emitting a façade of peace.
 Their reality overwhelmed me.
 I sensed cheerfulness behind pearly white teeth, but the words escaping them contradicted the happiness they encompassed.
 Their troubles ran deep, and possessed no simplicity in cause nor resolution.

 Brief images from infomercials, textbooks, and movies blended together as I tried to make sense of them.
-The knowledge I had accumulated in my youth was filtered through ignorance.
+The knowledge I had accumulated in my youth was biased and filtered through ignorance.
 Its importance rested in the recesses of my brain, but its relevance was lost amongst a world so different from my own.

 The pain in their words was tainted with my perception.
 It’s hard to decipher what I perceived to be true with my analytical western goggles I was taught to wear so tightly.
 I never felt so naïve as those days I spent in Bandali Village.